beginning of content

 • Restless legs syndrome is a common condition where you have an urge to move your legs to relieve unpleasant sensations.

-• Symptoms of restless legs syndrome are usually worst when you’re trying to fall asleep and can prevent you from getting enough sleep.
+• Symptoms of restless legs syndrome are usually worse when you're trying to fall asleep and can prevent you from getting enough sleep.

-• Restless legs syndrome can be caused by many different things, such as low iron, too much caffeine or certain health conditions, but sometimes no cause is found.
+• Restless legs syndrome can be caused by many different things, such as low iron and certain health conditions, but usually no underlying cause is found.

 • It's common in late pregnancy and usually goes away after the baby is born.